Benefits of financial planning

 - Miscellaneous importance.

-Now let's discuss this importance of financial planning.
+Now let's discuss the importance of financial planning.

 1. Forecast of cash flows